zu2/chibicc-6800-v1/README.md

 On the other hand, AccA/B are fragile, so they may need to be saved and restored when performing long/float operations.

 In the chibicc-6800, everything is on the zero page for clarity.

+`@long` is also used when passing function arguments via registers.
+If the first (most significant) argument of a function is a `long` or `float`, it is passed through `@long`.
+This avoids the need for a 4-byte long push and multiple `ins` instructions.

 ## Conditional branch